BlueTriton Brands: History

 The company was founded in 1976 by Perrier as Great Waters of France, Inc. to sell and produce Perrier in the United States.
 In January 1979, the company opened its first production facility in the United States.
-From 1976 to 1979 the company was able to increase its sales from three million bottles a year to two billion bottles a year.
+From 1976 to 1979, the company was able to increase its sales from three million bottles a year to two billion bottles a year.
 In 1980, the company bought Calistoga and Poland Spring, the latter of which was nearing bankruptcy at the time.
 In the following seven years, Perrier increased the sales of Poland Spring from US$4 million to US$80 million.

 In 1987, the company acquired Arrowhead Water from Beatrice Foods, giving it 21 percent of the total United States bottled water market and making it the largest producer of bottled water in the country.
 In October 1993, Perrier Group of America, Inc., the parent company of Great Waters of France acquired Deer Park Spring Water from The Clorox Company.
 In 1994, Great Waters of France, Arrowhead Water, Calistoga, Poland Spring, and Zephyrhills merged to form Great Spring Waters of America, Inc.

 In 2000, the Californian company Big Sur Bottled Water, Inc. was acquired by Great Spring Waters of America.
-On October 19, 2000, Perrier Group of America acquired the Canadian company Aberfoyle Springs and its two manufacturing plants, one in Ontario and on in British Columbia.
+On October 19, 2000, Perrier Group of America acquired the Canadian company Aberfoyle Springs and its two manufacturing plants, one in Ontario and one in British Columbia.
 From 2002 to 2003, Nestle began transition away from the Aberfoyle brand and towards the Nestlé Pure Life brand.

-In April 2002 the company bought Sparkling Spring Water Co., the largest water company in the Chicago metropolitan area.
+In April 2002, the company bought Sparkling Spring Water Co., the largest water company in the Chicago metropolitan area.
 The company owned six facilities in Illinois and Wisconsin and was around for over 100 years at the time of the acquisition.
-That same month, Great Spring Waters of America was renamed to Nestlé Waters North America, Inc. and the assets of Perrier Group of America. were combined into the new company.
+That same month, Great Spring Waters of America was renamed to Nestlé Waters North America, Inc. and the assets of Perrier Group of America were combined into the new company.
 At the same time, its parent company, Perrier Vittel, was renamed to Nestlé Waters.

 In July 2020, Nestlé Canada announced that it had agreed to sell its Canadian water bottling business to Ice River Springs.
 The latter would acquire the source and bottling operations in Puslinch, Ontario (Aberfoyle) and in Hope, British Columbia and an untapped well in Erin, Ontario.
 The sale fell through in September 2020.

 On 16 February 2021, Nestlé announced that it had agreed to sell Nestlé Waters North America, Inc. to One Rock Capital Partners and Metropoulos & Co.
 The Perrier, S. Pellegrino and Acqua Panna were not included in the agreement.
 The sale of Nestle Waters North America to One Rock Capital Partners LLC and Metropoulos & Co. was concluded for US$4.3 billion in early April 2021.
 On April 7, 2021, the company announced that it had changed its name to BlueTriton Brands, a reference to the Greek god Triton.